twilio-professional-services/flex-preview-dialer/README.md

 ## Prerequisites

 To deploy this plugin, you will need:
-- An active Twilio account.
-[Sign up](https://www.twilio.com/try-twilio) if you don't already have one
-- A Flex instance (on flex.twilio.com) running v1.18.0 or higher where you have owner, admin, or developer permissions
+- An active Twilio account with Flex provisioned and running v.1.18.0 or higher where you have owner, admin, or developer permissions.
+Refer to the [Flex Quickstart](https://www.twilio.com/docs/flex/quickstart/flex-basics#sign-up-for-or-sign-in-to-twilio-and-create-a-new-flex-project) to get started.
+- npm version 5.0.0 or later installed (type `npm -v` in your terminal to check)
+- Node.js version 10.12.0 or later installed (type `node -v` in your terminal to check)
 - Twilio CLI along with the Flex CLI Plugin and Serverless Plugin.
 Run the following in a command shell:
    ```
      # Install the Twilio CLI
      npm install twilio-cli -g
      # Install the Serverless and Flex as Plugins
      twilio plugins:install @twilio-labs/plugin-serverless
-     twilio plugins:install @twilio-labs/plugin-flex
+     twilio plugins:install @twilio-labs/plugin-flex@beta
    ```
 - [TaskRouter Queues](https://www.twilio.com/docs/flex/routing/api/task-queue) you wish to use for outbound campaigns
 - Outbound campaigns and contacts list management (the plugin includes CSV upload and scheduling components for demonstration purposes)